George Griffith (cricketer): Overseas tours

 Griffith went on two of the earliest overseas tours, the first involved travelling on the SS Great Britain with HH Stephenson to Australia in 1861/2 and the second with Edgar Willsher to North America in 1868.
-No matches on either tour were first-class, with one exception on the former tour, when the touring team divided for a match in March 1862 at the Melbourne Cricket Ground that has been called "The World v Surrey XI".
-The six Surrey players from the touring side were joined by five locals, who reportedly had Surrey affiliations, to form the Surrey XI; the World XI was formed of the six non-Surrey tourists and another five locals.
-Though the Surrey XI lost by 6 wickets, Griffith took 5/52 and 2/37 and scored 39 and 13.
+No matches on either tour were claased as important, with one exception on the former tour, when the touring team divided for a match in March 1862 at the Melbourne Cricket Ground that has been called "The World Eleven v Surrey Eleven".
+The six Surrey players from the touring team were joined by five locals, who reportedly had Surrey affiliations, to form the Surrey Eleven; the World Eleven was formed of the six non-Surrey tourists and another five locals.
+Though the Surrey Eleven lost by 6 wickets, Griffith took 5/52 and 2/37 and scored 39 and 13.

 During this tour, which was a tremendous all-round success for him, Griffith and his team-mates pitched their tent at Beechworth, where they were to take on a local XXII over the course of three days.
 The Beechworth players collapsed quickly, however, being bowled out for twenty (twelve ducks), and the match was over long before the allocated time.
 The third day, therefore, saw Griffith take on a Beechworth XI all on his own.
-With the aid of three fielders, he dismissed the local side for one run, before scoring the two runs that he required for victory.
+With the aid of three fielders, he dismissed the locals for one run, before scoring the two runs that he required for victory.
 The locals were naturally dumbfounded.
 After the chief clash at Castlemain, which the Englishmen lost, Griffith, Lawrence and Iddison recovered some of their dented pride by beating eleven of the locals in another single-wicket match.